Homepage

 Authenticate your environment

-For pos-cli to know which instance is related to any particular codebase, you need to make a connection between those.
-Basically, you need to tell the pos-cli that your code needs to be visible under some URL.
+For pos-cli to know which instance is related to your codebase, you need to connect them.
+Basically, you tell pos-cli that your code needs to be visible under a specific URL.

-Your instance URL is available in the Partner Portal on the Instances list.
+Your instance URL is available in the Partner Portal under the Instances list.

 To store your instance URL in the configuration, run a pos-cli env add command with your personal data in the parameters: